-The Group is operating in a fast moving and highly competitive environment and the product life cycle turns to be shortened over the years.
-New products introduction requires significant resources involvement from development, production as well as sales and marketing.
-The Group will be at risk and may lag behind the competition if it cannot response promptly to the changing business environment.
-Technological change may impose a significant negative impact on the business if the Group is unable to acquire new technologies and apply onto the business.
-Talent is a key factor for companies' success especially technology and engineering talents are critical for the Group as a technology company.
-Lack of capable talents on development of new applications and technologies is a risk to the long term survival of the Group.
-The Group would continue to review the human resources and look for capable talents to join the Group in order to stay ahead of technology and launch new products more efficiently against competition.
+The Group has operated in a fast moving and highly competitive environment and the product life cycle tends to be shortened over the years.
+New products introduction requires significant resources involvement from development, production, sales and marketing.
+The Group will be at risk and may lag behind the competition if it cannot respond promptly to the changing business environment.
+Technological change may impose an adverse impact on the business if the Group is unable to adopt new technologies and develop the relevant products to catch the market trend on timely basis.
+Talent is a key to success for technology company so that engineering and product development talents are critical to the Group.
+Lack of capable talents on design and development of new products is a risk to the Group on competitiveness.
+The Group would continue to review the human resources and look for capable talents to join the Group in order to stay ahead of technology and develop new products efficiently against competition.

 Business relationship with customers and suppliers are crucial for business success.
-The Group has established a long-term business partnership with both AMD and NVIDIA for over 20 years and 10 years respectively.
-The Group rides on the technologies from both AMD and NVIDIA to develop own products and gain the know-how of the VGA Cards in order to obtain orders on contract manufacturing business of VGA Cards and to develop products under its own brands.
-Discontinuance of the business partnership would be a threat to the survival of the business in long run.
-The Group would continue to maintain a good relationship with partners, customers and suppliers and also look for new cooperation opportunities in the industry.
+The Group has established a long business partnership with both AMD and NVIDIA.
+The Group rides on the technologies from these technology leaders to develop own products and gain the know-how of the technologies on business development.
+Discontinuance of the business partnership would be a threat to the Group.
+The Group would continue to maintain a strategic business relationship with the technology partners, customers and suppliers, and continue to explore new cooperation opportunities in the industry.

-The Group is not aware of any particular important event which has occurred and would trigger risk and uncertainty as of 31 December 2018.
+The Group is not aware of any particular or important event that has occurred which would trigger a risk and uncertainty as of 31 December 2019.